mihaipriboi/Nerdvana_Nemesis_2023/README.md

 #define AIN2 8
 ```

-After the we've defined the pins, we had to make the motors.
+After the we've defined the pins, we had to make the motors move.
 The fuction that makes the motor start is named _motor_start_, which has a parameter for setting the speed of the motor.
 We also have a function that stops the motor, _motor_stop_ function.
 Because of the inertia we had to set the speed of the motor to combat it, that's why we have a _motor_start(-10)_ in _motor_stop_, in order to stop the robot moving.

 ```ino
 void motor_start(int speed) {